 The safety and preparation of nursing students and protection of clients is core to all clinical and laboratory experiences.
 Students cannot participate in clinical experiences without having completed clearance requirements.
-It is the students' responsibility to ensure they are current with all core clinical requirements and to provide proper documentation.
+It is the student's responsibility to ensure they are current with all core clinical requirements and to provide proper documentation of such.

-Prior to the time of initial enrollment in the Duke University School of Nursing, students seeking a degree in the ABSN program will be required to undergo a criminal background check to be cleared for participation in various clinical site experiences.
+Prior to the time of initial enrollment in DUSON, students seeking a degree in the ABSN program will be required to undergo a criminal background check to be cleared for participation in various clinical site experiences.

-First year students at the time of matriculation to the program or during the orientation should have completed all of the following:
+First semester students at the time of matriculation to the program or during the orientation should have completed all of the following: